 In 1998, the government passed the Sexual Offences Special Provision Act, 1998, which addresses both rape and incest, but there is no code, or set of laws, protecting women against violence.
 The law also criminalises spousal rape, but only if the couple is legally separated.
 Rape is punishable by life imprisonment or by 30 days in prison with corporal punishment.It is also worth noting that this Act recognizes the rape of minors unless the victim is 15 and above and the wife of the perpetrator.

-Sexual harassment in the workplace is prohibited in Tanzania, but is understood to be widespread.
-According to the US Department of State’s 2010 human rights report, this includes women being expected to perform sexual favours in exchange for promotion at work.
+Sexual harassment in the workplace is prohibited in Tanzania, but the scope of the problem is not clear.
+According to the US Department of State’s 2012 human rights report, instances of sexual harassment include women being expected to perform sexual favours in exchange for promotion at work have been reported.

 Abortion can only be performed legally in cases where the woman’s mental or physical health is in danger.